apache/cloudstack-documentation/source/adminguide/accounts.rst

 #. **autoimport**.
 A domain is configured to import any user if it
    does not yet exist in that domain.
-For these users, an account in the same name as the user is created on the fly and the user is created in that account.
+For these users, an account in the same name as the user is automatically created  and the user is created in that account.

        #.
 If the domain is configured to be used with LDAP,